Tangy Steak Mince Bobotie.

 Whisk reserved milk, cream, eggs, nutmeg, and parsley together.

-Pour over top of mince mixture and bake for 20 minutes or until topping is golden.
+Pour over top of the mince mixture and bake for 20 minutes or until topping is golden.

 Serve with a green salad and sweet yellow rice.